We use our own and 3rd party cookies to provide and enhance your experience of our site and for purposes such as marketing and analytics.

 Although walking barefooted on the beach is a great foot workout, walking barefooted on hard surfaces can harm your feet.
 Hard floors may cause stress to your feet leading to pain and inflammation.

 Unlike high heels and flat thin-soled shoes that don’t support the natural contours of your feet, every pair of Strive footwear incorporate metatarsal support in the footbed.
 This helps to maintain your natural forefoot arch and spread any high pressure over a wider area.
 This means that the integral structure of your forefoot is held in its optimum position, helping to prevent the stresses and strains that can lead to pain.

-The best advice if you suffer with pain under the balls of your feet is to walk in good supportive footwear for the majority of the time and keep the party shoes to a minimum.
+The best advice if you suffer from pain under the balls of your feet is to walk in good supportive footwear for most of the time and keep the party shoes to a minimum.

 NOTE: If pain persists, visit a Podiatrist for a more specific diagnosis and treatment plan.